 Legacy III reflects the plight of women and the poor in the workplace - it is subtitled, "Income Inequality - Poverty Wage."

-I have several more concepts for paintings - fossil fuels/pollution, legal drug addiction, body shaming, and species extinction for a start.
-A far cry from what I usually paint, but something I feel strongly about.
-I'm sure that, as time goes on, I'll have come up with others.
+I have several more concepts for paintings - human trafficking, fossil fuels/pollution, legal drug addiction, body shaming, and species extinction for a start.
+A far cry from what I usually paint, but things I feel strongly about.
+I'm sure that, as time goes on, I'll come up with others.